kubermatic/docs/content/requirements/cloud_provider/_aws.en.md

 ## AWS

 A valid user with specific IAM permissions is required if we want to create cluster via Kubermatic.
-The permissions of this user can be more or less restrictive, this depends if we specify an instance profile or not for the worker nodes.

-In the first case we privileges to create instance profiles in the second we don't as far as we supply an already a given instance profile name.
+As a general rule of thumb we can identify two scenarios, in the first one the specified IAM user, we are using on AWS, has enough privileges to create a new instance profile plus role and a second case where we specify an already existing instance profile and control plane role for the worker nodes.

-Ensure that the user used to create clusters via Kubermatic has (atleast) the following IAM permissions, depending on the case (Click to expand)
+Ensure that the user used to create clusters via Kubermatic has (atleast) the following IAM permissions, depending on the two uses cases (Click to expand)

 <details>
-<summary>**When not specifying an instance profile:** </summary>
+<summary>**Kubermatic will create an instance profile and control plane role:** </summary>

 ```json
 {